 What an incredibly sad time in our province’s history.
 At nine years of age, I have some fairly vivid memories of the absolute shockwaves that pulsed through rural Saskatchewan in August of 1967.
 Nine members of the Peterson family were dead, the killer still at large.

 Peter Tadman wrote a very comprehensive account of the ordeal.
-It is titled simply, ‘Shell Lake Massacre’.
+The book is titled simply, ‘Shell Lake Massacre’.